 Indirect instruction for word recognition is also helpful.
 This instruction usually consists of training to improve word pronunciation or reading comprehension.
 Children are taught how to process sounds by blending sounds to form words, by separating words into segments, and by identifying the positions of sounds in words.

 Component-skills instruction for word recognition is also helpful.
 It consists of training to blend sounds to form words, to segment words into word parts, and to identify the positions of sounds in words.

 As children with dyslexia get older, compensatory strategies may be helpful.
-These strategies can include use of audio books, computer screen readers (available on most computers), and other technologic adaptations.
+These strategies can include use of audio books, computer screen readers (available on most computers), digital recorders, and other technologic adaptations.

 Indirect treatments, other than those for word recognition, may be used but are not recommended.
 Indirect treatments can include using tinted lenses that allow words and letters to be read more easily, eye movement exercises, or visual perceptual training.
 Drugs such as piracetam have also been tried.
 The benefits of most indirect treatments have not been proved and may provide unrealistic expectations and delay the teaching that is needed.

 Last full review/revision November 2013 by Stephen Brian Sulkes, MD